 - Remove all jewelry (this includes body piercings) and nail polish.

 Helpful Hints for Parents When Going to the Surgery Center

-- Give your child choices when possible to make him feel more comfortable and in control.
-For example, let him choose a favorite toy (a blanket, stuffed animal, doll or book) to bring.
+- Allow your child to make choices, when possible, to help them feel more comfortable and in control.
+For example, let them choose a favorite toy (a blanket, stuffed animal, doll or book) to bring to the center.

 - Smile!
 Put your child at ease by showing your confidence, not your concerns.

 Eating and Drinking Instructions